 Bernier has promised to hold open nominations in the People’s Party of Canada which do not discriminate against social conservatives (or against anybody else).

-Thus far, he has been good to his word, defending his socially-conservative candidate in Burnaby South, and standing by her, after the liberal media ran a nasty smear campaign against her over her opposition to teaching very young childen in school about “sexual orientation” and “gender identity”.
+Thus far, he has been good to his word, defending a socially-conservative PPC candidate and standing by her after the liberal media ran a nasty smear campaign over her opposition to teaching very young school childen about “sexual orientation” and “gender identity”.

-This is a welcome contrast to Justin Trudeau who officially bans pro-life & pro-family Canadians, the NDP Leader who holds the same policy, and the Conservatives under Andrew Scheer who has been disqualifying pro-family candidates just because they dared to publicly express their belief in the biblical view of marriage and human sexuality.
+This is a welcome contrast to Justin Trudeau who officially bans pro-life & pro-family Canadians, the NDP Leader who holds the same policy, and the Conservatives under Pierre Poilievre who has been disqualifying pro-family candidates just because they believe in the biblical view of marriage and human sexuality.

 Bernier has been a strong advocate for free speech, on a wide variety of politically-incorrect topics.

-One example, as mentioned above, was defending the right of his BC candidate, Laura-Lynn Tyler Thompson, to publicly express her opinions in opposition to transgender ideology and homosexuality, even if he does not necessarily share them.
+One example, as mentioned above, was defending the right of his candidate to publicly express her opinions in opposition to transgender ideology and homosexuality, even if he does not necessarily share them.

 Although he voted against the Liberal bill which legalized marijuana, he has publicly said that: “I am more for it" than against it.